HB9IIU/Magnetic-Loop-Antenna-Controller/MLA-Controller-Master/README.md

 - **Seamless Tuning**: Automatically adjusts the MLA tuning capacitor based on the VFO frequency retrieved from the transceiver.
 - **Real-Time Feedback**: Displays system status, tuning progress, and SWR readings on the screen.

+## Important Notes

+- **Included Libraries**: All required libraries are already included in the `lib` folder.
+There is no need to install additional libraries.
+- **Recommended IDE**: This code is designed to be compiled using [PlatformIO](https://platformio.org/) in Visual Studio Code.
+PlatformIO offers an efficient and streamlined environment for ESP32 development.

 ## Documentation

 For more information about the system's functionality, initial setup, and additional features, please refer to the [main repository README](https://github.com/HB9IIU/Magnetic-Loop-Antenna-Controller/tree/main).